 There is a lot that goes unsaid when we are learning and discussing childbirth and delivery whether via c-section or a vaginal delivery.
 I still think about how unprepared I was for all the things I experienced after the birth.

 I am purposely emphasizing the word ‘vaginal’ because I believe every labour is natural, whether your baby came through the birthing canal or by c-section.

 We have probably all heard that vaginal delivery is totally amazing due to the quick recovery time.
 The not so amazing part (as we have also heard) is that your vagina will never be the same again., This means that your sex life will suffer.
 Which means you’ll end up co-parenting while your child has a new stepmom…you get the point.
 But seriously, people aren’t always honest about delivery.
 We see incredible pictures on the internet, and read up on the interesting facts and benefits of NVD, but what happens postpartum?
 Well, let me tell you what happens but be warned – TMI!

-Still pregnant: I looked like I was six months pregnant after delivery.
+I looked like I was six months pregnant after my vaginal delivery.
 This has the potential of crushing every woman’s dream of getting their old body back after giving birth.
 It definitely crushed mine.
 The good news is that you gradually loose the big belly, but don’t expect to “snap back” in two days.